ivy-llc/ivy/docs/overview/deep_dive/inplace_updates.rst

 This should have hopefully given you a good feel for inplace updates, and how these are handled in Ivy.

-If you have any questions, please feel free to reach out on `discord`_ in the `inplace updates channel`_!
+If you have any questions, please feel free to reach out on `discord`_ in the `inplace updates thread`_!

 **Video**